coffeecup-winner/unwind-mc/README.md

  7. Abstract syntax tree building
  8. C++ code generation

-Phases 1-3 work reasonably well, with up to 98% instructions decompiled into resolved functions in some medium-sized (~250k instuctions) .exe files.
+Phases 1-3 work reasonably well, with up to 98% instructions decompiled into resolved functions in some medium-sized (~250k instuctions) binary files.

 Features and supported instructions are progressively added to phases 4-8 on an as-needed basis for each new function.